Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment… [30] For we know him who said…“The Lord will judge his people.”

 • Many bible scholars understand this portion of Scripture to refer to apostasy from the Christian faith after having received the truth of the Gospel.
 In over 40 years of Christian ministry, thankfully I have known only a handful of Christians who have abandoned their faith.
 However, there are warnings here that all Christians should consider carefully.
-Notice that the writer to Hebrew Christians says, “If we…” That is, the warning here is to “we” (to us, to believers).
+Notice that the writer to Hebrew Christians says, “If we…” That is, the warning here is to “we” (to us, to believers) not to knowingly, purposely continue in habitual sin.

 • These important questions are sometimes raised: "Does God forgive deliberate sin?
 Can willful sin be forgiven, or is it unforgivable?"
 I'm hesitant to give a one-size-fits-all answer.
 The point I wish to emphasize is that to intentionally, willfully, “deliberately keep on sinning” is to open a door that in the most extreme circumstances can result in total apostasy from the Lord and a “fearful expectation of judgment.”
 Even short of complete apostasy, the Bible's law of "sowing and reaping" (Galatians 6:7-8) still applies and is reflected in the wise and true saying that "your actions have consequences."